elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-7-1-secure-esxi-hosts.md

 ### Enable/Disable certificate checking

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-security-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-security-guide.pdf']);">vSphere Security ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-security-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-security-guide.pdf']);">vSphere Security ESXi 5.0</a>":

 > **Enable Certificate Checking and Verify Host Thumbprints**
 > To prevent man-in-the-middle attacks and to fully use the security that certificates provide, certificate checking is enabled by default.
 You can verify that certificate checking is enabled in the vSphere Client.